 - Can I receive treatment there?

-- We are a research clinic, not a treatment clinic, so we are not able to provide treatment services.
-We are, however, able to provide some treatment recommendations to people who are screened for research participation, and to talk with your psychiatrist, primary care provider, or therapist about these recommendations.
-We can also help you find a psychiatrist or therapist in the community, if you don’t have one.
+We are a research clinic, not a treatment clinic, so we are not able to provide general treatment services.
+We are, however, able to provide some participants treatment within the context of some research studies.
+We can also provide treatment recommendations to people who are screened for research participation, and to talk with their psychiatrist, primary care provider, or therapist about these recommendations.
+We can also help them find a psychiatrist or therapist in the community.

 - What insurance do you take?

 - We do not provide treatment services, so we do not interact with insurance companies.
 If you receive any form of treatment through our research, it will be free of charge to you, so you do not need to worry about insurance or copays.

 - Will I have to stop my current medications if I participate?